alan-turing-institute/DH-RSE-Summer-School/Day1/README.md

 ## Presenters and Organisers

-This day is organised by [Turing REG](https://www.turing.ac.uk/work-turing/research/research-engineering), the [Humanities and Data Science Interest Group](https://www.turing.ac.uk/research/interest-groups/humanities-and-data-science) and the [Living with Machines](https://livingwithmachines.ac.uk/) team.
+This day is organised by the Turing [Research Engineering Group](https://www.turing.ac.uk/work-turing/research/research-engineering), the [Humanities and Data Science Interest Group](https://www.turing.ac.uk/research/interest-groups/humanities-and-data-science) and the [Living with Machines](https://livingwithmachines.ac.uk/) team.

 The speakers of the day are: